tomconte/dask-on-azureml-sample/README.md

 We need an Azure ML Compute Cluster to run our script.
 The command below will create one with the following settings:

-- VM size Standard_D8_v3, which is 8vCPU and 32 GiB RAM.
+- VM size Standard_D8_v3, which is 8 vCPU and 32 GiB RAM.
 See [Supported VM series and sizes](https://learn.microsoft.com/en-us/azure/machine-learning/concept-compute-target#supported-vm-series-and-sizes) for a list of possible options.
 - Maximum of 6 instances.
 - Use your current SSH key so you can connect to the nodes.